A $p$-adic Simpson correspondence for smooth proper rigid varieties: Invertible -modules via the exponential

-In this section, we first explain how this map can be used to construct reductions of structure groups of $\uPic_{\B,\proet}$ which are always representable.
-For this, we explain how one can functorially exponentiate the Higgs--Tate torsor to obtain invertible $\B$-modules, splitting $\HTlog$ on $K$-points.
-Second, we use this to define a notion of rigidifications of invertible $\B$-modules.
+In \S3.1, we will explain how this map can be used to construct reductions of structure groups of $\uPic_{\B,\proet}$ which are always representable.
+Once this is achieved, our goal will be to use $p$-adic exponentials of rigid groups in order to functorially exponentiate the Higgs--Tate torsor to obtain invertible $\B$-modules, splitting $\HTlog$ on $K$-points.
+In order to make this exponentiation functorial, our main task in this section will be to equip invertible $\B$-modules with extra data that allow us to identify all objects in an isomorphism class up to \textit{unique} isomorphism.
+This is done in \S3.2 by introducing an appropriate notion of rigidifications.